nmondal/42/README.md

 Thus, it is natural to have RAMA events such that each `class` gets a different topic.

 ### Business API Layer
-This is the external facing API system whic when triggered
+This is the external facing API system whic when triggered.

+This can be found in [business](business) folder.

 1. Generate events in the system
 2. Optionally does CRUD using the `Entity` storage APIs.